getsentry/sentry-javascript/MIGRATION.md

 TL;DR if you copy & pasted the basic examples from our docs:
 - Our CDN bundles are now ES6 - you will need to [reconfigure your script tags](#renaming-of-cdn-bundles) if you want to keep supporting ES5 and IE11 on the new SDK version.
 - Distributed CommonJS files will be ES6.
 Use a transpiler if you need to support old node versions.
 - We bumped the TypeScript version we generate our types with to 3.8.3.
 Please check if your TypeScript projects using TypeScript version 3.7 or lower still compile.
-Otherwise upgrade your TypeScript version.
+Otherwise, upgrade your TypeScript version.
 - `whitelistUrls` and `blacklistUrls` have been renamed to `allowUrls` and `denyUrls` in the `Sentry.init()` options.
 - The `UserAgent` integration is now called `HttpContext`.